Updated May 20th, 2022

 It has not taken a long time to expand and grow to maturity.
 As Open Science is a way of thinking and an emerging vision of progression, OpenAIRE aims to provide social and technological ease in delivering services and exchanging metadata across all scientific fields.

 Thus, we welcome Open Science as a Service (OSaaS).
 OSaaS will build on synergic efforts from several organizations (including OpenAIRE) and engage the community on defining guidelines.
 They will also allow data source managers to enrich their local collections with links to other possibly remote artifacts.
 To adopt such services and bring immediate and long-term effects to scholarly communication stakeholders, OpenAIRE will employ its active and influential community of NOADs to reach out to research communities.

 Additionally, OpenAIRE will continue to widen its human network, both thematically and geographically.
-They will also continue to promote this culture of openness through increasing user engagement, visibility and bridging the gap between user needs and services offered.
+They will also continue to promote a culture of openness through increasing user engagement, visibility, and bridging the gap between user needs and services offered.

 OpenAIRE imagines a world where scholarly knowledge is available for everyone.
-We have already learned a bit of what this research information platform offers and how it integrates knowledge, people, and services to provide the best scientific information.
+You have learned about what this research information platform offers and how it integrates knowledge, people, and services to provide the best scientific information.
+Now, take a look at how Orvium fits into all of this.
 Now, let us take a look at how Orvium fits into all of this.